wicid-ai/wicid_firmware/README.md

 - **Setup Portal**: Easy Wi-Fi network setup through a web interface
 - **Button Control**: Simple button interface to cycle through different modes and access setup
 - **Over-the-Air (OTA) Updates**: Automatic firmware updates from a remote server
-  - Performs an initial self-check soon after startup, then follows the configured cadence
-  - Supports production and development release channels
-  - Downloads, verifies, and installs updates with automatic restart

 ## How It Works